-Valuable market intelligence tools data often comes from public sources, like government reports, industry journals and financial reports of competitors.
+Valuable market intelligence data often comes from public sources, like government reports, industry journals and financial reports of competitors.

 Social media monitoring

-An area of market intelligence tools that has become increasingly important, particularly over the past decade.
+An area of market intelligence that has become increasingly important, particularly over the past decade.
 Social media monitoring involves tracking conversations on social media platforms to understand customer opinions, feedback and trends.
 Brands can use monitoring tools to analyse commentary of themselves and their products – and the same for their competitors.